 CLR brings members of the retired and semi-retired community opportunities for personal growth through learning.
-For more than 30 years, CLR has provided a diverse selection of peer-led classes each semester for its 500-plus members.
+For more than 30 years, CLR has provided a diverse selection of peer-led classes each semester for its 400-plus members each term.

 Membership includes unlimited participation in classes in:

 Also enjoy exclusive events, guest speakers, special interest groups, and community partnerships.

 - No age requirement!